obonaventure/CNP3-exercises/bgp/inginious-tasks/README.md

 	/
 	├── run - The run file
+	├── scripts/
-	├── bgp.py - The file to create and run the virtual network.
+	|    ├── bgp.py - The file to create and run the virtual network.
 Created either
-	|	     by hand or by the method **parse_bgp_file**.
+	|    |            by hand or by the method **parse_bgp_file**.
 It will be uploaded
-	|	     in the VM.
+	|    |            in the VM.
+	|    └── network_manager.py - File containing lots of useful methods
+	|                             and classes to be used in bgp.py
 	├── public/
 	|    ├── network - The network file.
 A text file describing the network.
 	|    |		   Can be parsed by the method **parse_bgp_file** to